 He continued, “If it was in my power I would restore all that I have taken unlawfully, even to the restoring of the life of Clara Price, which weighs heavily on my mind.”
 In his pronouncing of the sentence Judge Furst concluded, “You need not expect or hope for a change in the verdict, by an appeal to any earthly tribunal.
 No constituted authority in the land can read the record of your trial without pronouncing your guilt.
 There is no appeal left to you but to your God.”

 The stone that sits by the road to the river marks the approximate spot where the body of Clara Price was found that fateful day in November 1889.
 It looks too new for such an old crime.
-This stone was placed by Burnside Township to replace an earlier one that had fallen apart.
-A local neighbor has lovingly tended this new stone for over ten years.
-Clara’s grave is two miles away in the Keewaydin Cemetery, in Covington Township, Clearfield County.
+This stone was placed by Burnside Township to replace an earlier one that had disappeared.
+A local neighbor has lovingly tended this new stone for many years. .
+Clara’s actual grave is two miles away in the cemetery in Keewaydin, in Covington Township, Clearfield County.
 “Clara Ida Price” it says.
 “Born June 16, 1873 Died November 27, 1889 Age 16 years, 5 months, 11 days Murdered near Karthaus PA by Alfred Andrews Virtue Hath Its Rewards In Life, As Well As After Death My Life For My Honor.”
 This monument, of Quincy granite, cost $318, a significant sum at the time of its unveiling on November 29, 1890, a year and two days after Clara’s death.
 The funds were contributed by many in the community.
 A cornerstone in the monument encloses a listing of the subscribers who donated funds, and various papers concerning the murder, the trial, and the execution of Alfred Andrews.
-(A photo of her grave marker is shown below.)
+Photos of her grave marker are shown below.)

 Now you know the story.
 Jailhouse poet Hugh McGrath concluded his poem: “Now to say in conclusion, For I have encroached upon your time, I hope none are offended with this, my horrid rhyme.
 But one request I’ll ask of you, Pretty maidens one and all.
 Pray think a moment of poor Clara’s fate, and how she came to fall.”